Particular/ServiceControl/docs/bulk-retries-design.md

 ### Staging

-Staging ensures transactional exactly-once processing.
+Staging reduces the chance of sending a message for retry more than once.
 Transports that do not support `SendsAtomicWithReceive` strictly would not need staging to prevent more-than-once delivery.
 When a batch enters this state, it means that failed messages belonging to the batch are being added to a special `staging` queue.
 This queue is used during `Forwarding` to ensure that messages are sent back to their original destination transactionally (using the transports recieve transaction).

 NOTE: Although multiple batches may be in `Staging` or `Forwarding` at a time, these are processed by a single thread ensuring that the rest of the process is serialized.
 This is important to ensure that only one batch at a time has access to the `staging` queue.
 Batches in `Staging` will only be processed if there are no batches in `Forwarding`.